juliasilge/course-ML-tidymodels/slides/chapter3_13.md

 Notes: Just like in our first case study, we can use the function `fit_resamples()` to fit a model (a workflow in this case, actually, that holds both a preprocessor and a model specification) to each cross-validation fold and compute performance metrics.
 The code shown on this slide will fit our workflow `vote_wf` to the cross-validation folds in `vote_folds` and determine how well the model performed each time.

 The fitted models themselves are not kept or stored because they are only used for computing performance metrics.
-However, we are saving the predictions with `save_pred = TRUE` so we can build a confusion matrix, and we have also set specific performance metrics to be computed (instead of the defaults) with `metric_set(roc_auc, sens, spec)`.
-We will have the area under the ROC curve, sensitivity, and specificity.
+However, we are saving the predictions with `save_pred = TRUE` so we can build a confusion matrix, and we have also set _specific performance metrics_ to be computed (instead of the defaults) with `metric_set(roc_auc, sens, spec)`.
+We will have:

+- the area under the ROC curve,
+- sensitivity, and
+- specificity.

 ---